-James is an Associate in the Dubai dispute resolution practice specialising in projects, construction, and engineering law.
+James is a Managing Associate in the Dubai dispute resolution practice specialising in projects, construction, and engineering law.

 James has acted for a number of major international construction companies, with both non-contentious and contentious experience throughout the GCC region.
 Prior to joining Addleshaw Goddard, he worked in house for a major regional contractor involved from conception and tendering through to completion and final account dispute resolution on projects throughout the GCC and wider Arab region.